 How to become a Counselor in Oklahoma

 Below are basic guidelines for those wishing to earn their counseling certification in Oklahoma.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Oklahoma counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Oklahoma counseling licensure process.
 However, it is wise to contact the Oklahoma State Department of Health Professional Counseling Division at (405) 271-6030 to make sure you are on the right track.

 Early career research is a great way to learn more about whether you might enjoy a particular field or not and a fantastic way to shorten the length of time it may take you to actually enter the work force.
-In order to become eligible for an Oklahoma counseling certification, you will need to be in possession of a master's level education.
-Therefore, the most important thing you should be thinking about right now is how you can begin earning a college education.
+In order to earn an Oklahoma counseling certification, you should be in possession of a master’s level education.
+Therefore, before earning your career, it’s a good decision to earn a college education.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.